 | Additional Resources Accessories |

-The 7Flex Dual is an affordable, reliable gas-cylinder articulating dual monitor solution which provides independent effortless adjustment of both monitors through the full range of motion - in all three dimensions.
+The 7Flex Dual monitor arm is an affordable, reliable gas-cylinder articulating dual monitor solution which provides independent effortless adjustment of both monitors through the full range of motion - in all three planes.
 It offers superior adjustability when compared with many other entry-level dual LCD arms: 16" of vertical range; 24" of horizontal reach; 360° of rotation at 3 joints; 200° of monitor tilt; and monitor pivot from portrait to landscape.
 Since each monitor has its own articulating arm, monitors of different size or weight are usually not a problem.
-Each arm accommodates monitors between 5 and 17 pounds in weight.
+Each arm can accommodate monitors equipped with either 75mm or 100mm VESA mounts and weighing between 5 and 17 pounds.
 The 7Flex Dual comes with a FLEXmount which includes 4 different mounting configurations: desk clamp, through desk, desk side, and grommet hole clamp mount.
 The 7Flex Dual can fold up to occupy 3" of space, will work with any VESA compatible monitor, and includes cable clips to improve cable management.
 The arm is a proven, durable design manufactured using die cast aluminum, and comes with a 10 year warranty.

 Note: When mounted on the desktop, the maximum height to the centre of the monitors is 18.7”.